منشور: الأربعاء, ١٢ فبراير ٢٠٢٠

 Ultrafine bubble analyzer NanoSight NS300V-HS

 We need to be careful enough about fine bubbles concentration.
 Fine bubbles can be measured by the same technology of measuring small particles.
 You can measure MB by camera (count pixel size) or laser (count blackout time), also as a simple method to know number index, you can refer information of turbidity.
+When starting out measuring nanobubbles always use Nitrogene gas as this is the easiest gas to measure nanobubbles followed by air and oxygen.
+Becare using ozone gas as these might break your equipment, so check the manual first.

 Commercial Measuring devices for nanobubbles?